 PSLF is included in current administrative forbearance

-Of course, Public Service Loan Forgiveness requires borrowers to make 120 continuous payments in order to be eligible.
-However, the government has also made concessions here.
-If you are not currently making payments on your student loans but you work for a qualifying employer, you’ll still receive credit for PSLF or Temporary Expanded PSLF as if you made the payments — in other words, they’re counted as payments of $0.
+Public Service Loan Forgiveness requires borrowers to make 120 payments in order to be eligible.
+However, the government has made concessions for borrowers benefiting from the payment pause.
+If you are not making payments on your student loans but you work full time for a qualifying employer, you’ll still receive credit for PSLF or Temporary Expanded PSLF as if you made the payments — in other words, they’re counted as payments of $0.

-That said, if you’ve lost your job with a qualifying employer or face fewer than 30 hours at an eligible employer, this time won’t count toward PSLF.
-Keep in mind that you don’t lose your PSLF eligibility entirely; it just might take longer to qualify for forgiveness.
+That said, if you’ve lost your job with a qualifying employer or you work fewer than 30 hours at an eligible employer, this time won’t count toward PSLF.
+You don’t lose your PSLF eligibility entirely, but it might take longer to qualify for forgiveness.

 Should you stop making payments if you’re pursuing PSLF?

 While continuing to make payments on your student loans during administrative forbearance can help you pay them off faster, it may not be the best move if you’re pursuing PSLF.
 Since you’ll get credit for that time whether you make those payments or not, you may as well keep that money in your pocket, since continuing to make payments will only reduce the amount that gets forgiven.

 Instead, you might want to use that money for other pressing needs, like paying off debt, staying current on home payments, keeping the lights on or paying for food.
 The point of the student loan payment suspension is to keep you from having to decide between student loan payments and basic survival.
 If you have the cash and need a place to put it, consider putting money into an emergency fund or paying off private loans that don’t qualify for PSLF.